Where can I find Korean dramas?

 I’ve watched all the dramas on your list.
 Where can I find more recommendations?

-Take a look at my Guide to Korean Drama Blogs.
-Here I point to several that have ratings and recommendations.
+Take a look at our Guide to Korean Drama Blogs.
+Here we point to several that have ratings and recommendations.

 How did you come up with the dramas on your list?